 As one of several key supporting plans in the University of Melbourne’s Growing Esteem 2015 – 2020 strategy, the RAP represents a commitment from the University to use its expertise and resources in research, teaching, learning and engagement to make a sustained contribution to Indigenous development.

-RAP 3 will see a shift in focus from the current RAP's six University Action Areas (Partnerships, Cultural Recognition, Student Recruitment and Retention, Staff Employment, Teaching and Learning Strategies, Research) with 57 measures and targets, to the development of a smaller number of Signature Projects, the outcomes of which will be transformational in terms of their impact.
-These projects will be categorised under four themes: 'Leadership for Change', 'Our Place', 'Purposeful Partnerships', and 'International Engagement', and will be mapped against the Reconciliation Australia Framework: Respect, Relationships and Opportunities.
+RAP 3 sees a shift in focus from RAP 2's six University Action Areas (Partnerships, Cultural Recognition, Student Recruitment and Retention, Staff Employment, Teaching and Learning Strategies, Research) with 57 measures and targets, to the development of a smaller number of Signature Projects, the outcomes of which will be transformational in terms of their impact.
+These projects are categorised under four themes: 'Leadership for Change', 'Our Place', 'Purposeful Partnerships', and 'International Engagement', and are mapped against the Reconciliation Australia Framework: Respect, Relationships and Opportunities.

 RAP 3 was endorsed by Reconciliation Australia as an 'Elevate' RAP, recognising the University's "[preparedness] to take on a leadership position to advance national reconciliation.... and actively champion initiatives to empower Aboriginal Torres Strait Islander peoples and create societal change."

 The University's 'Elevate' RAP 3 was launched by the Provost, Professor Mark Considine, during National Reconciliation Week on 31 May 2018 and was attended by the CEO of Reconciliation Australia, senior University staff, Elders and Traditional Owners and Indigenous University staff.